Emergency Dentistry Allen

 If you’re experiencing oral pain, you can use an over-the-counter pain medication such as ibuprofen to help.
 It’s best to avoid aspirin, because if you have a tooth infection and it comes into contact with the gums in that area, it can cause a burning sensation.
 If you have any questions or are concerned about using certain products, you can always contact our office and ask us firsthand.
 Our dental staff would be more than happy to help.

-Many patients who have toothaches are concerned about potentially needing root canal therapy.
+Many patients who have toothaches are concerned about potentially needing root canal treatment.
 Although many people have a fear of the treatment itself being painful, it’s actually the toothache caused by the infection that’s the worst part.
 After you get a root canal, your toothache will be cured and you’ll be much more comfortable.
 Plus, before your procedure, we’ll make sure that you don’t feel any pain by administering a local anesthetic to the affected area beforehand.

 Although we offer extended and convenient hours, accidents can still happen outside of when we’re open.
 If you suffer from a dental emergency and our office is closed, still contact us.
 We’ll get back to you as soon as possible to help you address any issues and schedule an urgent visit.
 If your problem is putting you in severe pain, affecting your ability to breathe and chew, or involves a broken or fractured jawbone, visit your local emergency room.
-Once you’ve received urgent medical treatment, be sure to contact our emergency dentist in Dallas afterward so we can take care of any of your dental needs and get your smile up-and-running again.
+Once you’ve received urgent medical treatment, be sure to contact our emergency dentist in Allen afterward so we can take care of any of your dental needs and get your smile up-and-running again.

 What should I include in a dental emergency kit?